roterodamus/archm8c-hyprjack/README.md

 # ArchM8C-HyprJack: A Simple Script for a Dirtywave M8 Console on archlinux with jack and midi.
-This repository has a simple script that turns your (old)computer into an "M8C Console" for the Dirtywave M8 or the Dirtywave M8 Headless.
+This repository has a simple script that turns your (old)computer, laptop, Imac or all-in-one pc into an "M8C Console" for the Dirtywave M8 or the Dirtywave M8 Headless.
-It uses Jack as audio server and sets up the right audio in- and outputs and MIDI connection.
-It also uses Hyprland to show a floating tranparent window of M8C in the center of the screen with a nice wallpaper.
+It uses Jack as audio server for minimal latency and sets up the right audio in- and outputs and MIDI connection.
+It uses Hyprland to show a floating tranparent window of M8C in the center of the screen with a nice, easy to change wallpaper.
 ![Screenshot](.Screenshot.png)

 ## Prerequisites